smart-on-fhir/smart-on-fhir.github.io/sandbox/howto/index.md

 ### Step 5

-In the `Other` tab unccheck the `Always require that the auth_time claim be sent in the id token` and enter the URL to your `launch.html` page in the `Initiate Login` box.
+In the `Other` tab uncheck the `Always require that the auth_time claim be sent in the id token` and enter the URL to your `launch.html` page in the `Initiate Login` box.

 <div style='text-align: center'>